-By the start of November the salt marsh is losing its colourful autumn attire and taking on a browner more wintery feel but there is still a hint of that sumptuous, darkly rich, wine red on the stems of sea aster accentuated by the intermingled drifts of bleach blonde grass.
+By the start of November the salt marsh is losing its colourful autumn attire and taking on a browner more wintery feel.
+Nevertheless there is still a hint of that sumptuous, darkly rich, wine red on the stems of sea aster.
+This red mingles with the drifts of bleach blonde grass, a wonderful sight.

-The roe deer seem to be finding the marsh increasingly popular.
-Once upon a time it was a rarity to see the deer during the daylight hours but now I see them regularly.
-By November they have traded in their glossy russet summer coats for a browner/greyer livery.
+Once upon a time it was a rarity to see roe deer during daylight hours here.
+But now I see them regularly.
+By November they have traded their glossy russet summer coats for a browner/greyer livery.

-A busy morning for a tug giving the shipping a helpful nudge into Royal Portbury Dock while a roe buck browses amongst the sea aster.
+A busy morning for a tug giving the shipping a helpful nudge into Royal Portbury Dock.
+Meanwhile a roe buck browses on the sea aster.

 In early November there are still some greens to be seen – as here on top of Denny Island.

 More November sketches to come . . . .Follow me on Facebook